Bloom9900/Mapning-system/DEPLOYMENT.md

 ## Pre-Deployment Steps

-### 1. Export Data to JSON
+### 1. Export Data to JSON (Local Development)

-Before building, you need to export the mapping data from the XLSX files to JSON:
+Before deploying, export the mapping data from the XLSX files to JSON:

 ```bash
 npm run export-data